-Nottingham-born mezzo Emily studies at the Royal Conservatoire of Scotland (RCS), where she studies with Clare Shearer.
-From September 2019 she begins her studies at the prestigious Royal Conservatoire of Scotland Alexander Gibson Opera School.
-Her studies are supported by the Ena Mitchell Scholarship, Liz Chant Bursary and the John & Barbara Beaumont Bursary.
+Emily studies at the Royal Conservatoire of Scotland (RCS), where she studies with Clare Shearer.
+From September 2019, the 23-year-old mezzo begins her studies at the prestigious RCS Alexander Gibson Opera School.

-Roles include: Nancy (Albert Herring, Britten) and Female Chorus (The Rape of Lucretia, Britten) both for Aspect Opera, La Tasse Chinoise/L’éureuil (L’enfant et les Sortilèges, Ravel), Fatima (Oberon, Weber) Sorceress (Dido & Aeneas, Purcell) all for the University of York Opera Society and Masha (Paradise Moscow, Shostakovich) for the University of York.
+Operatic credits include Sara (Tobias and the Angel, Dove) for Streetwise Opera, Nancy (Albert Herring, Britten) and Female Chorus (The Rape of Lucretia, Britten) for Aspect Opera.
+La Tasse Chinoise/L’éureuil (L’enfant et les Sortilèges, Ravel), Fatima (Oberon, Weber) Sorceress (Dido & Aeneas, Purcell) all for the University of York Opera Society and Masha (Paradise Moscow, Shostakovich) for the University of York.

 Emily had the honour of being the first Female Alto to sing with the Men and Boys Choirs at Southwell Minster in February 2018, a landmark moment in the Minsters 900+ year history.